ezrael-git/discord.self-module/README.md

 # discord.self.framework
-An efficient framework to interact with discord users instead of bots.
+An efficient framework to interact with a network of discord users instead of bots.
 Includes network member code, manager code and more.
 Designed to be as efficient as possible.

 # Getting Started
 1) clone the repo